 At his right hand there are pleasures forever more (Ps 16:11).
 In his presence there is fullness of joy, his joy and ours, and one day we will enter it (Matt 25:21).
 Sorrow and sighing will flee away.
 So we wait for that day.

-‘It is done’ previously announced the end of God’s anger (16:17), thereby permitting a new beginning for humanity.
-At the end of the millennium God’s purpose in creating heaven and earth so long ago will have finally been accomplished.
+‘It is done’ previously announced the end of God’s anger (16:17), and thus a new beginning for humanity.
+At the end of the millennium God’s purpose in creating heaven and earth many ages ago will have finally been accomplished.

 Water is essential for life.
 On the last day of the Feast of Tabernacles Jesus cried, “If anyone thirsts, let him come to me and drink.”
 Earthly Jerusalem had a natural spring, but it was outside the walls (II Chr 32:3), and spiritually she was dry.
 She needed a spring of living water, which was Yahweh himself (Jer 2:12).
-On the day the Messiah is revealed just such a spring will open for Jerusalem (Joel 3:18, Zech 13:1).
+On the day the Messiah is revealed just such a spring will open for Jerusalem, washing away sin and uncleanness (Joel 3:18, Zech 13:1).
 ‘With joy you will draw water from the wells of salvation.’

-Let the reader remember the promises for those who conquer (Rev 2-3).
+Let the reader remember the promises for the one who conquers (Rev 2-3).
 To believe that God exists is of little value.
 What matters is that God should choose to be our God: the greatest privilege, the greatest blessing.
 To those who courageously and faithfully overcome the world he gives his whole self, embracing them as sons and daughters.

 as walls and bulwarks he sets up salvation.